randal-sean-harrison/academic-website-template-bs3/README.md

 ## Linking Your Vitae to a Google Doc
 By embedding a Google Doc in the **Vitae** page, you may make edits directly to your vitae (qua Google Doc) which will be reflected in the Website in real time.
-To point the iframe to __your own__ Google Doc, then, do the following:
+To point the iframe to your own Google Doc, then, do the following:

-1. look for the following code on line 109 of the **Vitae.html** file:
+1. Look for the following code on line 109 of the **Vitae.html** file:

 ```html
 <iframe width='100%' height='5200' frameborder='0' scrolling='no' src='https://docs.google.com/document/d/1_AJVKpKeyh_NFvlKA6nOT7GbR8NuFfJjQn-5tIumWpY/preview' allowfullscreen></iframe>
 ```

 2. Replace the **1_AJVKpKeyh_NFvlKA6nOT7GbR8NuFfJjQn-5tIumWpY** bit with your own unique Google Doc ID.
-This can be copied from the browser's URL bar once inside the Google Doc.
+This can be copied from the browser's URL bar once inside the Google Doc for your own vitae.

 ![image of unique Google Doc ID in browser URL bar](http://www.randalseanharrison.com/img/google-doc-id.png)